richandrysek/vyoco/README.md

 vmware                  17.5.0 build-22583795
 Vagrant VMware Utility  1.0.22

-After that in the terminal install the vagrant plugin:
+Then install the Vagrant plugin in the terminal

     vagrant plugin install vagrant-vmware-desktop
     vagrant plugin list